 Non-course credit is defined as course credit awarded by the college for completion of an exam, military training, or experiential learning.
 Non-course credit is available for College Level Examination Program (CLEP), Defense Activity for Nontraditional Education Support (DANTES), Advance Placement (AP) exams, military service, and experiential learning.
 Non-course credit may not exceed 75% of course requirements for completion of a degree, diploma, or certificate program.
 Non-course credit awarded will not count toward the GPA.

-For exams (e.g., CLEP), the director of enrollment management/registrar and the appropriate department head maintains a matrix indicating required exam scores to earn credit for specific courses.
-Upon receipt of exam scores, non-course credit is awarded by the Office of Registration, Records, and Admissions based on the matrix.
+For exams (e.g., CLEP), the director of admissions, records and registration (registrar) and the appropriate department head maintains a matrix indicating required exam scores to earn credit for specific courses.
+Upon receipt of exam scores, non-course credit is awarded by the Office of Admissions, Records and Registration based on the matrix.

-For military service and experiential learning, the Request for Credit form and required documentation is submitted by the student to the department head for credit recommendations and approved by the vice president for instructional services to be processed by the Office of Registration, Records, and Admissions.
+For military service and experiential learning, the Request for Credit form and required documentation is submitted by the student to the department head for credit recommendations and approved by the vice president for instructional services to be processed by the Office of Admissions, Records and Registration.